com-480-data-visualization/com-480-project-js/README.md

 `website` contains all code to produce the [final website](https://hit-artist-analyzer.now.sh).

 All code live under `build` and the HTML/CSS and Javascript files are separated in their respective folders.

-The website is built from a single _html file_, index.html.

 All code has been formatted with <a href="https://atom.io/packages/prettier-atom">prettifier-atom</a> for easy readability.